-Asian stocks fall after more US debt talks fail to break impasse
+Global stocks, Wall St futures fall after more US debt talks fail to break impasse

 President Joe Biden and House Speaker Kevin McCarthy said they had a productive discussion Monday at the White House but reached no agreement.

 Republicans are determined to cut spending while Biden’s team offered to hold spending levels flat.
 Biden wants to increase some taxes on the wealthiest Americans and some big companies.
-McCarthy said early on that that is out of the question.
+McCarthy said early on that is out of the question.

 Stocks rallied last week on hopes for a deal but fell back Friday when negotiations hit a roadblock.

-Investors also hope the Federal Reserve will hold its key lending rate steady at its next meeting in June after a run of increases to cool business activity and inflation.
-That would be the first time the Fed hasn’t announced a rate hike at a meeting in more than a year.
+Investors hope the Federal Reserve will hold its key lending rate steady at its next meeting in June after a run of increases to cool business activity and inflation.
+That would be the first time for the Fed to meet without a rate hike in more than a year.

 Micron Technology, the biggest U.S. maker of memory chips, dropped 2.8% after the Chinese government on Sunday banned use of its products in sensitive computer systems, stepping up a feud with Washington over technology and security.
-Beijing said Micron products had unspecified “serious network security risks” that could affect national security.
+Beijing said Micron products had unspecified “network security risks” that could affect national security.

 Meta Platforms rose 1.1% after shaking off news that European regulators hit it with a record $1.3 billion privacy fine.
 Meta said it would appeal.